NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 The `build.rs` file will generate the Rust code for the services in the `src/proto` directory.

 The next step is to implement the server logic for the services.<br>
-The code generated by `tonic-build` provides a trait that we need to implement for each service: the implementation of the trait will contain the actual logic for each of the service methods.
+The code generated by `tonic-build` provides a trait that we need to implement for the related service: its implementation will contain the actual logic for each of the service methods.

-Here's a snippet of the implementation of the `Algebraic` service regarding the `Exponent` method:
+Here's a snippet of the implementation of the `exponent` method provided by the  `Algebraic` service:

 ```rust
 pub struct AlgebraicImpl;